 Welcome to Tewkesbury AbbeyThe Abbey is currently open from 9am until 1pm daily.
-In line with Government and Church of England guidance, it is now strongly advised that you should wear a face covering in the Abbey, whether you are visiting or attending a service.
+In line with Government and Church of England guidance, face coverings are now required in the Abbey, whether you are visiting or attending a service.

 Currently the Nave of the Abbey is open from 9am until 1pm daily.
 The Quire and Ambulatory remain closed.